venu-abbagoni/wdio-cucumber-ts-framework-qatask/README.md

 # How It Works
 Feature File: The tableSelection.feature contains the Gherkin scenario to simulate user actions on the table selection page.
-Step Definitions: The tableSelection.steps.js file implements the Gherkin steps to automate the scenario.
+Step Definitions: The tableSelection.steps.ts file implements the Gherkin steps to automate the scenario.
 Page Objects:
-TableSelectionPage.js: Contains methods for interacting with the table selection page.
+TableSelectionPage.ts: Contains methods for interacting with the table selection page.
-MainMenuPage.js: Contains methods for verifying the main menu page.
+MainMenuPage.ts: Contains methods for verifying the main menu page.